AnalyzeWithRiya/Netflix-Content-Trends-Analysis/sql/sql.md

 ![ ](https://github.com/AnalyzeWithRiya/Netflix-Content-Trends-Analysis/blob/1ab4cc48853d46fcc5779c05c7a3afe050eeff3c/images/i15.jpg)

-✅ Netflix features over 4,000 unique directors, contributing to global diversity in storytelling.
+✅ Over **4000 distinct directors** — a diverse and inclusive creator base.
+This diversity in direction contributes to its **global appeal and genre richness.**

 ---